quincy-125/DigiPath_MLTK/test/README.md

 ****
 # Run with parameters set in yaml file:
 Setup a test environment at the same level as the cloned repo.
-Edit the yaml file copied to the run directory.
+(Edit the yaml file copied to the run directory).
 ```
 make env_setup
 ```